nasa/fprime/Gds/docs/testAPI/user_guide.md

 lte_pred("string") # evaluates False: String is not a value that is less than 8
 ~~~~

-**Takeaway**: using invert to try to convert a greater_then predicate to a less_than_or_equal_to predicate will introduce false positives if the user isn't aware of the implications
+**Takeaway**: using invert to try to convert a greater_then predicate to a less_than_or_equal_to predicate will introduce false positives if the user isn't aware of what a predicate is describing

 ~~~~{.python}
 from fprime_gds.common.testing_fw import predicates